August 2009

 unspecified age-related illness at the

-furnace room and who is now in no hurry to leave her lovely, safe new
+furnace room and is now in no hurry to leave her lovely, safe new

 home.
 We've